801st Special Marine Detachment (Ukraine): History

 It was former based at Sevastopol but during the Russian Invasion of Crimea, only seven servicemen from the 80 personnel returned to Ukraine while the rest defected to Russia, the unit was then transferred to *Odessa.

 The unit took part in the War in Donbass.
 On March 2, 2015, the reconnaissance group of the detachment took part in a battle in the village of Pishchevyk against Russian backed separatists.
 Two soldiers of the detachment (Oleksandr Streliuk and Oleg Storozhenko) were killed by a grenade attack on their vehicle while inspecting an outpost and two were wounded.

 In January 2018, unit underwent rigorous training exercises with other units.
 On December 6, 2021, the unit received a combat flag from the President of Ukraine.

-The unit took part in multiple engagements during the Russian Invasion of Ukraine with a soldier of the regiment (Oleksandr Oleksiiovych Tarasyuk) being killed in action on February 24, 2022, near Ochakiv.
+The unit took part in multiple engagements during the Russo-Ukrainian war with a soldier of the regiment (Oleksandr Oleksiiovych Tarasyuk) being killed in action on February 24, 2022, near Ochakiv.